ElektroStudios/gdidrop/README.md

 # What's this?

-This is a modification of the gdidrop program, which converts Dreamcast Redump Images (bin/cue) to GDI Images (bin/raw/gdi), originally developed by @[feitys-tan](https://github.com/feyris-tan):
+This is a modification of the gdidrop program, that converts Dreamcast Redump Images (bin/cue) to GDI Images (bin/raw/gdi), and which was originally developed by @[feitys-tan](https://github.com/feyris-tan):

 https://github.com/feyris-tan/gdidrop

+⚠️ This program is not intended to convert **Redump**'s bin/cue of unlicensed CD-ROM images (e.g. 'Dux', 'Hermes', 'Irides', 'Pier Solar', 'Sturmwind', etc).
+You should use Redump2CDI to do that: https://dreamcast.wiki/Redump2CDI

 # What changes I made to the program?